Robert Vaughn: Early encouragement

 Vaughn's mother encouraged his becoming an actor early in his life.
 She taught Vaughn to recite Shakespeare's “To be or not to be” soliloquy from Hamlet when he was five.

 Vaughn's mother assisted him in being cast on radio shows in the Chicago area.
 He debuted on radio playing the part of Billy on Jack Armstrong, the All-American Boy broadcast on WBBM (AM) radio.

 In 1950 Vaughn worked as a page at Minneapolis' WCCO (AM).
 "My job was a kind of glorified page boy position, but I was allowed to wear civvies rather than the silly uniforms often sported by studio guides and messengers in those days".

 His first film appearance was as an extra in The Ten Commandments (1956), playing a golden calf idolator.
 Vaughn is also visible during a chariot scene behind Yul Brynner.

 Vaughn's first credited movie role was the Western Hell's Crossroads (1957), in which he played Bob Ford, the murderer of outlaw Jesse James.
 Seen by Burt Lancaster in Calder Willingham's play End as a Man, Vaughn was signed with Lancaster's film company and was to have played the Steve Dallas role in Sweet Smell of Success.
 Vaughn appeared as Stan Gray in the episode "The Twisted Road" of the western syndicated series Frontier Doctor.

 Vaughn played in at least one episode of The Rifleman.
-He played Dan, a West Point dropout who was appointed temporary Marshall of North Fork.
+He played Dan, a West Point dropout who was appointed temporary Marshal of North Fork.